Cedric-antwi/Acebook_kotlin/README.md

 (You can also run individual tests using IntelliJ).

+### Using the app

+Once the app is running in dev environment, you can head to http://localhost:9000/users/new to create a new account.

+Once this is done, you can sign in using the same credentials on http://localhost:9000/sessions/new

+The list of posts (index page) is at http://localhost:9000.

 ## What are the different files?
  - `App.kt` contains the http4k app with the routing - see https://www.http4k.org/guide/howto/simple_routing/
  - The `handlers` directory contains handler functions (they receive a `Request` and need to return a `Response`)